|

 One of the outcomes was that 1000 members of the church started evangelistic

-itinerant evangelistic meetings in Oregon and British Columbia.
-There
+meetings in Oregon and British Columbia.
+There were some very miraculous

-were some very miraculous healings in Victoria, British Columbia.
-In 1923
+healings in Victoria, British Columbia.
+In 1923 Price preached to over

-Dr. Price preached to over 250,000 people in a three-week period and many
+250,000 people in a three-week period and many were healed.
+In 1923 he

-were healed.
-In 1923 he held a healing meeting where Lorne Fox and his
+held a healing meeting where Lorne Fox and

 and healing ministry shortly afterwards.

-Dr Price held
+Price held meetings

-over the next several years.
+the next several years.
 Everywhere he went he saw miraculous healings

 in his meetings and thousands came to Christ.
 He counted 35,000 conversions